Please read our important disclaimers before using this content

 - ❌ Talk to mutual friends about case (anything you say can be used)

-- ❌ Confront witnesses she's listed (witness intimidation charges)
+- ❌ Confront witnesses the other party has listed (witness intimidation charges)

 - ❌ Violate temporary protective order (even if you think it's unjust)